 The College of Science at RIT plays a vital and central role in contributing to the mission of the university.
 Our goal is to remain competitive and current in the sciences and mathematical sciences and to maintain excellence in teaching and scholarship where students, faculty, and staff thrive.
-We constantly seek approaches to strengthen our undergraduate and graduate programs, to build and grow the college’s research programs, and to increase external partnerships and sponsors.
+We constantly seek approaches to strengthen our undergraduate and graduate programs, build and grow the college’s research programs, and increase external partnerships and sponsors.

 The College of Science houses some of RIT’s most respected programs, including the astrophysical sciences and technology program, already recognized for seminal scholarship in that field.
-In addition, it is the home college of four of RIT’s eight Ph.D. programs and the parent college to the world-renowned Chester F. Carlson Center for Imaging Science, which offers the only imaging science Ph.D. program in the country.
+In addition, it is the home college of four of RIT’s eleven Ph.D. programs and the parent college to the world-renowned Chester F. Carlson Center for Imaging Science, which offers the only imaging science Ph.D. program in the country.
 Likewise, the College of Science offers the only mathematical modeling Ph.D. program in the country and is one of the only places in the world that offers a Ph.D. in color science, which combines imaging, chemistry, and materials science.
-Across every discipline, the college is at the forefront for the remarkable growth in RIT’s undergraduate student research programs and for the growth of peer-reviewed publications and external grants awarded to its faculty each year who are conducting cutting-edge research that is nationally and internationally recognized.
+Across every discipline, the college is at the forefront of the remarkable growth in RIT’s undergraduate student research programs and for the growth of peer-reviewed publications and external grants awarded to its faculty each year who are conducting cutting-edge research that is nationally and internationally recognized.

 Undergraduates in the College of Science: